MonjiaBN/car-price-prediction/README.md

 Data from [Source](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho) (This dataset contains information about used cars.)

-This image below is an example:
+The image below is an example:

 <img src="car.PNG" width="800" height="600">